 Germany is home to approx. 400 higher education institutions which offer the entire range of academic disciplines.
 The German higher education system is characterised by a close link between learning, teaching and research.
-This principle has a long tradition and was formulated by Wilhelm von Humboldt (1767–1835), the philosopher and founder of the Universität zu Berlin, the predecessor institution of today’s Humboldt University in Berlin.
+This principle has a long tradition and was formulated by Wilhelm von Humboldt (1767–1835), the philosopher and founder of the Universität zu Berlin, the predecessor institution of today’s Humboldt-Universität zu Berlin.

 Germany is one of the world’s most attractive research and higher education nations.
-Nearly 320,000 international students are enrolled at German higher education institutions.
-Currently, almost 26,000 international doctoral students are enrolled and over 38,000 international academics work in German higher education institutions.
+Approx. 412,000 international students study at German higher education institutions.
+More than 5,600 international PhD students successfully complete their doctorates here every year, and nearly 50,000 international academics work in German higher education.

 Promoting top-level research

 The Federal Government and the German states (Länder) set up the Excellence Initiative (2005–2017) that provided additional support for research activities in various disciplines at German universities.
 The 4.6 billion euros it invested has had a tangible impact: graduate schools, excellence clusters and future projects have enriched the university landscape, given research a real boost and created outstanding training facilities for young researchers.
 Now, this successful programme is being continued in the form of the Excellence Strategy.
 It is again investing in cutting-edge university research while supporting excellence clusters and excellence universities with annual funding totalling 533 million euros.